ThePikefish/priceScraper/README.md

 # priceScraper

-Compares given product's prices in given K-Ruoka stores.
+__Compares given product's prices in given K-Ruoka stores.__

-Takes a link to or a search term for a K-Ruoka product and short names of K-Ruoka stores as input.
+Takes short names of K-Ruoka stores and link to or a search term for K-Ruoka product as input.

+Seperate store names with `,`
+Adding `*` to store name, searches 10 nearest stores aswell

 ### Requirements
+- python3
 - beautifulsoup4
 - selenium
 - undetected_chromedriver